MarisaKirisame/DefComBlog/Calculator.md

 ## Challenge

+ - 1: rewrite LExpr's compile to generate python code instead of java code.
+When you do that, of the three language (Calculator, Java, Python), which are the Meta-Language, and which are the Object-Language?
 - 0: Introduce Minus, and Divide, and think about what simp() rule there are.
 Is `(a + b) - b -> a` a good rule?
 What about `(a / b) * b -> a` and `(a * b) / b -> a`?
 How about `a * 2 -> a + a`?
 Mult is more expensive so we want to do + instead, right?
- - 1: rewrite LExpr's compile to generate python code instead of java code.
-When you do that, of the three language (Calculator, Java, Python), which are the Meta-Language, and which are the Object-Language?
- - 2: look at the example code that generate
+ -  2: look at the code that generate the Expr that represent sum of result matrix multiplication.
+Try to understand it, and modify it so it return the determinant of resulting matrix multiplication

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzA2NDUyODEzLDc1MzIzMTkwNiw2MTAyMj
-Q2NTcsLTE4MjU5NzI3ODAsLTE1MzI3MDA0NDYsMTQ4MjM0NDYx
-NSwtMTA5OTQyMTU3LDE1NDEzNTQ3NDQsLTIzODUxNTkwNSwtMT
-gxNDQ3NTM5NSw1Mjc2ODAxMjIsLTE3MTMwMzc2NDQsLTE5NTE5
-MDcwMjksMTg4ODY3MDQ2MSwtNTc2MTQ3NTgzLDY3NjQ1MzczNC
-wtMTg2NjI5MDc2NiwtNDk4MjU2NTg1LC0yMDcwNzQyNDcsNTQ0
-OTIwNDExXX0=
+eyJoaXN0b3J5IjpbLTEyMTMxODEzMzksNzUzMjMxOTA2LDYxMD
+IyNDY1NywtMTgyNTk3Mjc4MCwtMTUzMjcwMDQ0NiwxNDgyMzQ0
+NjE1LC0xMDk5NDIxNTcsMTU0MTM1NDc0NCwtMjM4NTE1OTA1LC
+0xODE0NDc1Mzk1LDUyNzY4MDEyMiwtMTcxMzAzNzY0NCwtMTk1
+MTkwNzAyOSwxODg4NjcwNDYxLC01NzYxNDc1ODMsNjc2NDUzNz
+M0LC0xODY2MjkwNzY2LC00OTgyNTY1ODUsLTIwNzA3NDI0Nyw1
+NDQ5MjA0MTFdfQ==
 -->